eslamemam1/ng-task/README.md

 npm start
 ```
 # ng-task
-answer the following question to know the your result and your rank
+Answer the following question to know the your result and your rank